INTERACT-LLM/alignment-drift-llms/data/README.md

 📌 For a general project overview, see the [main README](/README.md).

-> Note: The number `3.0` refers to the prompt version used to simulate the dialogue, see the prompts in the [Interact-LLM repo](https://github.com/INTERACT-LLM/Interact-LLM/blob/main/configs/prompts/v3.0.toml).
+> Note: The prefix `v3.0` for the data refers to the prompt version used to simulate the dialogues.
+See the prompts in the [Interact-LLM repo](https://github.com/INTERACT-LLM/Interact-LLM/blob/main/configs/prompts/v3.0.toml).